Frequently asked Honest answers to the questions men actually ask. Stillfixable.com

 The book isn't a replacement for that conversation.
 It's everything the doctor won't tell you: what the day-to-day actually looks like, what to expect emotionally, and how to keep going when progress feels invisible.

-How long does it actually take?
+How long does it take to fix phimosis without surgery?

 It depends on how tight the opening is when you start and how consistently you work at it.
 For me, real visible progress came within a few weeks.
 Full retraction took close to a year.
 Some men get there faster.
 Some take longer.